flutter/flutter-intellij/tool/plugin/README.md

 ### Lint

 Run the lint tool.
 It checks for bad imports and prints a report of the Dart plugin API usage.

+### Artifacts

+Identifies artifacts that are needed, whether they exist, and provides urls that may have the required package if not found.

 ## Examples